-To help ensure ethics is considered during a data science project, below are 10 questions a data science manager should ask, to ensure potential ethics conundrums are identified and discussed.
+To help ensure ethics is considered during a data science project, below are 10 questions you should ask to identify and address data science ethical conundrums.
+Exploring these questions can you achieve Responsible AI.

 Q1: Which laws and regulations might be applicable to our project?